sinkswim/DLX-Pro/README.md

 A set of 8 assembly programs have been written to test each instruction, possible hazards and peculiar situations that may arise during operation of our device.
 The processor has proven to work correctly and be robust in anomalous situations.
 The results gathered from simulation and synthesis suggest that there is still space for optimization in order to enhance performance (increased throughput and frequency).
 Possible future improvements are:

 * Anticipate branch evaluation at the decode stage, in order to avoid the 2 clock cycle penalty in case of a branch not taken;
 * Implementation of a branch prediction unit (BPU);
 * Increase the number of pipeline stages (especially in the execution unit) as to reduce the critical path and increase the clock frequency.

 These improvements will boost the performance, while damaging the power consumption.
-Ad- ditional improvements not related to the above two advantages but strictly to functionality could be:
+Additional improvements not related to the above two advantages but strictly to functionality could be:

 * Exception Handling;
 * Multiplier and Divider.

 ## References

-1. Mariagrazia Graziano. *”Microelectronic systems”*.
+1. M. Graziano. *”Microelectronic systems”*.
 Politecnico di Torino, Master’s degree in Computer Engineering.
 Torino, March - June 2016.
 Lectures.
 2. J. Hennessy, D. Patterson. *”Computer Architecture, Fifth Edition: A Quantitative Approach (The Morgan Kaufmann Series in Computer Architecture and Design)”* (5th ed.)
 Morgan Kauf- mann Publishers Inc. San Francisco, CA, USA, 2011.
 Book.
 3. D. Patterson, J. Hennessy. *”Computer Organization and Design, Fourth Edition, Fourth Edition: The Hardware/Software Interface”* (4th ed.)
 Morgan Kaufmann Publishers Inc. San Francisco, CA, USA, 2008.
 Book.

 ## Appendix A: Instruction set

 The supported instructions are here reported in no particular order.

 ![Alt text](./mdimgs/instset.png?raw=true "Example")

 ## Appendix B: DLX Datapath Schematic

 ![Alt text](./mdimgs/dp.png?raw=true "Example")